fnuanu1/cse15l-lab-reports/report4.md

 Effect of Key Presses: I think the only special key I pressed was `<down>` and `<shift+;>` which allowed me to get the cursor to wherever I want to make changes.
 In general, I realized that I can also click anywhere here directly just like in a file wherever I want to make changes.
 The `<shift+;>` is essential to be able to write the combination of wq which is to save and quit the vim command.

-###### Step 8: Run the tests, demonstrating that they now succeed
+**Step 8: Run the tests, demonstrating that they now succeed**

 Once again, I attempt to run `bash` again and this time, all tests had passed as seen below after changes we made earlier.
+Here:

 ![Image](bash2.png)